 Wayfarer vineyard is extraordinary and unforgiving – 30 undulating acres hidden beyond rising fog and redwoods on a remote reach of the Sonoma Coast.
-This distant landscape is the provenance of wildly beautiful wines born of risk, rigor and mastery; small-lot Pinot Noir and Chardonnay from the Pacific's most dramatic appellation.
+This distant landscape is the provenance of our wildly beautiful Pinot Noir and Chardonnay from the Pacific's most dramatic appellation.

 Wayfarer Vineyard is organized around a primary ridge, King Ridge, which shares its name with the winding mountain road that leads to the site.
 The King Ridge dominates the slopes of the vineyard while smaller, more subtle slopes run perpendicular to it.
 The intricate structure of the main ridge with smaller under-ridges is the result of a long process of erosion, that has taken place over the past 50,000 years.